Templates Since 1.2.0

 Flamingock Templates are experimental modules designed to streamline the integration of common third-party services, databases, and configurations into the Flamingock change management system.
 These templates provide a structured way to define system changes in declarative format (such as YAML files), reducing the need for custom code-based Changes while ensuring execution and versioning of changes.

-Who Provides Templates?
+Who provides Templates?

 Templates can be: